einzige/happy-friday/README.md

 ```

 But they haven't considered which team is gonna work on what.
-And of course underestimated tasks...
+And of course, underestimated tasks...

-All they absolutely sure about is their performance:
+All they are absolutely sure about is their performance:

 ```
 PERFORMANCE